 All of the Properties in the UPDATE request may not be supported by the linked Resource.
 In such cases, writable Properties in the UPDATE request that are supported by the linked Resource shall be modified and Properties that are not supported shall be silently ignored.

 The UPDATE response shall contain the updated values using the same payload schema as RETRIEVE operations if provided by the linked Resource, along with the appropriate status code.
-The aggregated response payload shall reflect the known state of the updated Resource Properties after the batch update was completed.
+The aggregated response payload shall reflect the known state of the updated Properties after the batch update was completed.
 If no payload is provided by the updated Resource then an empty response (i.e. "rep": {}) shall be provided for that Resource.

+A Collection shall not support the use of the UPDATE operation to add, modify or remove Links in an existing Collection using the “oic.if.baseline” or “oic.if.rw” or “oic.if.a” Interfaces.

 Examples: Batch Interface

 Note that the examples provided are illustrative and do not include all mandatory schema elements in all cases.
+It is assumed that the Default Interface for the Resource Type "x.org.example.rt.room" is specified in its Resource Type definition file as "oic.if.rw", which exposes the Properties "x.org.example.colour" and "x.org.example.size".